 While the new 10-episode reality competition has yet to be rated as it is still in its early stages of casting, it will likely not get the same TV-MA rating that the original Squid Game received.
 People won’t be killed in this reality series, after all, so it could be something fun to watch for families with tweens.

-Another season of Squid Game is coming to Netflix.
+Squid Game Season 2 is coming to Netflix.